GOP blocks Senate COVID bill, demands votes on immigration

 The new omicron variant, BA.2, is expected to spark a fresh increase in U.S. COVID-19 cases.
 Around 980,000 Americans and over 6 million people worldwide have died from the disease.

 The $10 billion pandemic package is far less than the $22.5 billion Biden initially sought.
-It also lacks $5 billion Biden wanted to battle the pandemic overseas — money that fell victim to disagreements over GOP demands that the measure be entirely paid for with budget savings.
+It also lacks $5 billion Biden wanted to battle the pandemic overseas after the two sides couldn’t agree on budget savings to pay for it, as Republicans demanded.

-At least half the bill would be used for research and to produce therapeutics to treat COVID-19.
+At least half the bill would finance research and production of therapeutics to treat COVID-19.
 Money would also be used to buy vaccines and tests and to research new variants.

-The measure is paid for by pulling back unspent funds provided earlier for protecting aviation manufacturing jobs, assisting entertainment venues shuttered by the pandemic and other programs.
+The measure is paid for by pulling back unspent pandemic funds provided earlier for protecting aviation manufacturing jobs, closed entertainment venues and other programs.

 Administration officials have said the government has run out of money to finance COVID-19 testing and treatments for people without insurance, and is running low on money for boosters, free monoclonal antibody treatments and care for people with immune system weaknesses.

 At the 2020 height of the pandemic, President Donald Trump imposed immigration curbs letting authorities immediately expel asylum seekers and migrants for public health reasons.
-The ban is set to expire May 23, triggering what by all accounts will be a massive increase on the number of people trying to cross the Mexican border into the U.S.
+The ban is set to expire May 23, triggering what by all accounts will be a massive increase in people trying to cross the Mexican border into the U.S.

-That confronts Democrats with messy choices ahead of fall elections when they’re expected to struggle to retain their hair-breadth majorities in the House and Senate.
+That confronts Democrats with messy choices ahead of fall elections when they’re expected to struggle to retain their hair-breadth House and Senate majorities.

 Many of the party’s lawmakers and their liberal supporters want the U.S. to open its doors to more immigrants.
 But moderates and some Democrats confronting tight November reelections worry about lifting the restrictions and alienating centrist voters.

+Sen. Catherine Cortez Masto, D-Nev., who faces a competitive reelection this fall, declined to say whether she would support retaining the Trump-era ban but said more needs to be done.

+“I need a plan, we need a plan,” she said in a brief interview.
+“There’s going to be a surge at the border.
+There should be a plan and I’ve been calling for it all along.”

-Shortly before Tuesday’s vote, Senate Majority Leader Chuck Schumer, D-N.Y., showed no taste for exposing his party to a divisive immigration vote.
+Shortly before Tuesday’s vote, Schumer showed no taste for exposing his party to a divisive immigration vote.

 “This is a bipartisan agreement that does a whole lot of important good for the American people.
 Vaccines, testing, therapeutics,” he said.
 “It should not be held hostage for an extraneous issue.”

-Jeff Zients, head of White House COVID-19 task force, expressed the same view about an immigration provision.
+Jeff Zients, head of White House COVID-19 task force, expressed the same view.

-“This should not be included on any funding bill,” he told reporters.
+“This should not be included on any funding bill,” he said of immigration.
 “The decision should be made by the CDC.
 That’s where it has been, and that’s where it belongs.”

+Trump administration officials cast the curb as a way to keep COVID-19 from spreading further in the U.S. Democrats considered that an excuse for Trump, whose anti-immigrant rhetoric was a hallmark of his presidency, to keep migrants from entering the country.

+Rep. Judy Chu, D-Calif., said she supported terminating Trump’s curb and questioned GOP motives for seeking to reinstate it.

 “Why wouldn’t I?” he said in a brief interview.